WARP4dot52/lambda/poincare_junior/doc/tree.md

 assert(a->nextTree() == b);

 a->removeTree();
-// the tree pointed to by a was just deleted from and the rest of the pool after
+// the tree pointed to by a was just deleted from and the rest of the stack after
 // it was shifted in the whole; since pointers are not aware of that, a now
 // points to the copy of anotherTree and b points at a corrupted place
 ```